 However, on Monday police released a statement that Madsen had changed his story and now claimed Wall had died while on the submarine.

 “The accused has told police and the court that an accident occurred on board the submarine which caused Kim Wall’s death, and that he subsequently buried her at sea at an unspecified location somewhere in Køge Bay.
 Copenhagen Police can additionally confirm that the current charges remain in place.
 No further information will be given with regard to the investigation of the case, since it is being conducted behind closed doors,” the police statement read.

-Danish and Swedish authorities searched the bay for Wall's body, and on Monday, a woman's remains were spotted in the area by a cyclist, the Guardian reported.
+Danish and Swedish authorities searched the bay for Wall's body, and on Monday, a woman's remains were spotted on a beach by a cyclist, the Guardian reported.
 A police spokesman said it appeared to be a woman's headless torso and DNA tests confirmed it was Kim Wall.
 Copenhagen police said that the arms and legs had "deliberately been cut off" the body and it was attached to a piece of metal, "likely with the purpose to make it sink."
 Wall's blood was also found in the submarine, police said.